ezyyn/Murloc/README.md

 This script will ensure that you have the right dependencies and generate```Pangolin.sln```into the root folder.

 ## Goals
 This engine is designed as a extensible core engine with editor.
 You can extend functionalities of this engine by creating your own extension!
-And also be fast as possible, one of the main goals of **Pangolin** is to be really lightweight and more solution specific.
+And also be fast as possible, one of the main goals of **Pangolin** is to be really lightweight and more solution specific. **(Not available not)**